The future of virtual influencers?

 If you’re thinking beyond the next campaign and into the next content paradigm, this is your moment to explore how virtual influencers can future-proof your video strategy.

-Interactive Brand Stories in the Metaverse and Beyond
+Interactive Brand Stories Will be Featured in Metaverse and Beyond

 Step into 2030’s version of a brand experience—it doesn’t happen in a store.
 It happens in a shared virtual world where your customer walks in, gets greeted by a lifelike virtual influencer, and explores your latest collection in 3D.
 No lines, no closing hours, no shipping delays.